Joel Selanikio: Education

 Selanikio graduated from Haverford College, Philadelphia, in 1986.
 He then started to work for Chase Manhattan as a systems analyst.
-He has also completed a degree in medicine at Brown University and did his residency in Atlanta, Georgia.
+He also completed a degree in medicine at Brown University and settled in Atlanta, Georgia.

 Career

 After his residency in Atlanta, Selanikio started to work for the Centers for Disease Control and Prevention.
-He then left his job there to start DataDyne.org, a company that made open-source software for collecting data on public health.
+He then left his job to start DataDyne.org, a company that made open-source software for collecting data on public health.

-After the 2004 Indian Ocean earthquake and tsunami, Selanikio has also worked with the International Rescue Committee in Aceh, Indonesia.
-In 2014–2015, during the Ebola epidemic in Sierra Leone, he worked with the International Medical Corps in Lunsar.
+After the 2004 Indian Ocean earthquake and tsunami, Selanikio worked with the International Rescue Committee in Aceh, Indonesia.
+During the 2014-2015 Ebola epidemic in Sierra Leone, he worked with the International Medical Corps in Lunsar.